viebel/klipse/tutorial.md

 Now open the `index.html` file in a chrome browser, open the console, great! you can see our "Hello world!" log.

-2- figwheel
+2- Figwheel
 -----------

-We use [figwheel](https://github.com/bhauman/lein-figwheel) to make our devlopment more funny.
+We use [figwheel](https://github.com/bhauman/lein-figwheel) to make our development more fun.
 Add figwheel plugin to your `project.clj` and `:figwheel true` configuration to your dev compilation configuration:

 ``` clojure
 (defproject cljs-compiler "0.1.0-SNAPSHOT"